 Aponisos - beach fun for full swing

 It doesn't take many seconds to walk from Agistri to the tiny neighboring island of Aponisos via a low bridge.
-Aponisos is privately owned, and here the owner family has created a cozy holiday atmosphere with sunbeds, cold drinks and peacocks!
-There is a small path around the island, and then it is just relaxing, bathing in the shallow calm water and beautiful views of the islandhavet and the volcanoes.
+Aponisos is privately owned, and the owner family has created a cozy holiday atmosphere here with sun loungers, cold drinks and even peacocks.
+There is a small path around the island, and otherwise it's just about relaxing, swimming in the shallow calm water and beautiful views of the archipelago and the volcanoes.

 The water here is like most places on the island completely crystal clear.
 It almost seems as if the boats are flying over the water, and it is easy to see small fish, jellyfish and not least sea urchins in the water.

-It costs 5 euros to enter the island and it is very popular on the weekends when the Athenians come over from the mainland.
+It costs 5 euros to enter the island of Aponisos, and it is very popular at the weekend when Athenians come over from the mainland.

-Wherever you settle on Aponisos, they have a smart calling system so you can order snacks and cold drinks without getting up.
-It is a service that you get happy with pretty quickly.
+No matter where you settle down at Aponisos, they have a smart calling system so you can order snacks and cold drinks without getting up.
+It's a service you'll quickly appreciate.

 Dorousa and Ægina - Agistri's small and large neighboring island